Accenture/EcoSonar/README.md

 ## EcoSonar Architecture

 The EcoSonar tool consists of:
-- A containerized Node.js API: allows you to run a GreenIT-Analysis/EcoIndex, Google Lighthouse and W3C Validator analysis for a project containing a list of predefined urls; store and retrieve audits.
+- A containerized Node.js API:
+    * run a GreenIT-Analysis/EcoIndex, Google Lighthouse and W3C Validator analysis for a project containing a list of predefined urls
+    * store audits in MongodB Database
+    * retrieve audits through API calls
-- A Sonarqube plugin: launch an EcoSonar analysis by calling the API when a Sonarqube analysis is triggered; adding new pages of a Sonarqube project by retrieving data from the analysis (to learn more about setting up a Sonarqube plugin : https://docs.sonarqube.org/latest/extend/developing-plugin/)
+- A Sonarqube plugin:
+    * launch an EcoSonar analysis by calling the API when a Sonarqube analysis is triggered
+    * adding new ecodesign coding rules in default Sonarqube configuration with EcoCode
+    * adding new pages in a Sonarqube project interface by retrieving data from the analysis (calls to EcoSonar API)

 ![Architecture](./images/ecosonar-architecture.webp)